LandSandBoat/lsb-wiki/Frequently-Asked-Questions.md

 </p>
 </details>

+## What is Project Topaz / TPZ?
+Project Topaz was the most-recent FFXI server codebase which Topaz Next forked from.
+It is no longer being developed.

 ## What is Darkstar Project / DSP?
-Darkstar Project was the most-recent FFXI server codebase which Topaz Next forked from.
+Darkstar Project was the FFXI server codebase which Project Topaz forked from.
 It is no longer being developed.

 ## Why is the airship in Sauromugue Champaign skidding along the ground like a land speeder?
 It's a feature, not a bug. 👀